pmcollins/otel-demo/README.md

 # OTel Demo

 This directory contains several applications that can be used to both explore and test the generation of telemetry from a variety of Python libaries.
-The libraries which are both used by these applications, and which are also supported by OTel instrumentation, are the following: DB-API, sqlite3, gRPC, Bottle, Django, Fastapi, Flask, Pyramid, Tornado, Httplib, Requests, and Httpx.
+The libraries which are both used by these applications, and supported by OTel, are the
+following: DB-API, sqlite3, gRPC, Bottle, Django, Fastapi, Flask, Pyramid, Tornado, Httplib, Requests, and Httpx.

-The primary application in this directory is Django (`./django`).
-The Django directory contains a web app as well as a few commands (see the Django [README.md](django/README.md) for more info).
-The other directories (`bottle`, `fastapi`, `flask`, `pyramid`, and `tornado`) contain skeletal applications using the framework with the same name as the directory.
-These small applications just have a single endpoint each, and are are called by the Django web app upon user request.
+The primary application in this directory is Django (`./django`), which contains a web app as well as a few commands (see the Django [README.md](django/README.md) for more info).
+The other directories (`bottle`, `fastapi`, `flask`, `pyramid`, and `tornado`) contain skeletal applications using the framework specified by the directory name.
+These applications have a single endpoint each, which are are called by the Django web app upon user request.

 ### Operation